pantheon-systems/documentation/source/docs/articles/organizations/vanity-domains.md

 ## Effects and Considerations

  - Sites associated with your organization will receive the custom Vanity domain for all environments (including Multidev) created while the organization remains a supporting organization.
-If the supporting organization is removed from the team, new environments will receive URLs following the default `.pantheonsite.io` pattern.
-This includes new Multidev environments and Test and Live environments created **after** the organization was removed.

  - After adding a custom Vanity domain to your organization, some workflow operations such as restoring an environment from a backup or changing the PHP version, can cause site domain URLs in other environments to unexpectedly change from the Pantheon domain to the custom domain.